mt-support/tec-labs-remove-past-events/readme.txt

 We're always interested in your feedback and our [Help Desk](https://support.theeventscalendar.com/) are the best place to flag any issues.
 Do note, however, that the degree of support we provide for extensions like this one tends to be very limited.

 == Changelog ==

+= [1.1.0] 2022-06-20 =

+* Fix - Added a missing variable declaration, which prevents the accidental deletion of recurring events.

 = [1.0.0] 2022-01-20 =